1

 To enroll with HCPF, BHST providers must have appropriate licenses and vehicle permits.
 Please use BHST Licensing/Permitting County Contacts List to identify the point of contact for BHST licensing and permitting processes in each county.
 This list is updated periodically and should not be considered exhaustive.
 This information is shared for the benefit of companies who intend to enroll with HCPF as BHST providers.
 Find more information about provider enrollment on the BHST Billing Manual webpage

-Once BHST providers have obtained appropriate licenses and permits, it is recommended that BHST providers advise local agencies of their operations.
+Once BHST providers enroll with HCPF, it is recommended that they alert local agencies that they are ready to serve the community.
 Some suggestions for connections include:

 Forum Archives